nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 | Nic Weber | Role | PhD candidate in Information Science at University of Illinois.
 Experience in developing standards and policy for Data Conservancy, and linked data applications. |
 | You  | Your Role | Your qualifications |

-### Intended Outcomes and Contribution to ESIP (and broader) Community

-1. Comprehensive crosswalk of existing descriptive metadata standards.

-2. A set of ESIP community use cases.

-3. A white paper with best practice recommendations for using the standards

-4. A formal publication - in an open access journal - that describes the use cases in detail, as well as the progress that we've made.

 ### Budget